sthewissen/Mynt/README.md

    - Bitfinex
    - Bittrex
    - Poloniex
-- Notifies you about your trades in
+- Notifies you about your trades
    - Slack
    - Telegram
    - Discord